BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/good_battle_companies.md

 ### DEAD OF DUNHARROW

 Having dwelt within the confines of the White Mountains for thousands of years, the Dead of Dunharrow have finally been called upon to fulfil their oath to the king of Gondor.
-Whilst most of these Warriors of the Dead went with Aragorn and their undead liege to the fields of Pelennor, some small contingents of undead warriors were sent to fend off Gondor’s enemies elsewhere in Middle-earth.
+Whilst most of these Warriors of the Dead went with Aragorn and their undead liege to the fields of Pelennor, some small contingents of undead warriors were sent to fend off Gondor's enemies elsewhere in Middle-earth.
 Sent forth by the heir of Isildur, these Warriors of the Dead aimed to seek out the enemies of Gondor across Middle-earth, traveling far and wide to fulfill their duty.
 It is not until they had accomplished the task they had been set that they could finally be at peace.

 **STARTING BATTLECOMPANY**